-software developer
+software developer (backend)

-Ruby, Python, Linux, web-related technologies
+Ruby, Python, PHP, Linux, web-related technologies

 e-mail: jkb.pavlik@gmail.com